martinleggewie/visual-tips-for-creating-schematic-diagrams/README.md

 ### Why should you care about how system diagrams look like?

 Maybe you think that it is more important to create system diagrams correctly, compared to how they look like.
-To follow this "A over B" catch phrase style used in the https://agilemanifesto.org and https://www.halfarsedagilemanifesto.org:
+To follow this "A over B" catchphrase style used in the <https://agilemanifesto.org> and <https://www.halfarsedagilemanifesto.org>:

 "Correct and useful content over simple and easy-to-understand visuals"

 I absolutely agree.

-Of course we first need to make sure that the our diagrams contain the correct information, specifically created for the intended type of audience.
+Of course, we first need to make sure that our diagrams contain the correct information, specifically created for the intended type of audience.
 But then, once we have the correct structure defined, we should also make sure that the audience does not need to suffer too much when trying to understand the information.

 I would like to demonstrate what I mean with a concrete example.